LC0229/cse15l-lab-reports/lab-report1.md

 '[user@sahara ~/lecture1]$' pwd </br>
 `/home/lecture1`

-For this case, the result is that the working de
+For this case, the result is that we are going to a new Working directory called lecture1.
 The output is not an error.